g4titanx/pedersen_hash/README.md

 # pedersen_hash
-a rust reference implementation of the Pedersen hash function
+[WIP] a rust reference implementation of the Non-Interactive and Information-Theoretic Secure Verifiable Secret Sharing research paper written by Torben Pryds Pedersen